MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 59
 Don't let a good idea become a rule.
-Teach people to craft tools for their toolbox, and show them the nuance of when and how to use those tools.
+Teach people to craft tools for their toolbox and show them the nuance of when and how to use those tools.

 ---
 ### 60
 Bend the rules sometimes but only when using that power makes a real difference to someone less powerful.
-If you do it because the rule doesn't make sense then you need a new rule with more nuance.
+If you do it because the rule doesn't make sense then you need a new rule with more nuances.

 ---
 ### 61
 Every team has their jargon (beyond acronyms.)
-"Easy" or "quickly": for who and by what process?
+"Easy" or "quickly": for whom and by what process?
 "Just" can hide a waving away of complexities.
 Find the jargon that leads to unhelpful thinking, unpack the underlying assumptions, then give people different words to express what they need.
 The most effective tactic here is humour.

 ---
 ### 62
-Having more checklists makes a lot of sense once we realise how truly unreliable our memory is (The easiest way to realise this is to simply wait and become old.)
+Having checklists makes more sense once we realise how truly unreliable our memory is (The easiest way to realise this is to simply wait and become old.)

 Bonus: a checklist makes a neat package for delegating.

 ---
 ### 63
-Its OK to keep being involved in deeply technical work.
-Remember then that you are signing up for two jobs, and won't do either as well as if you were focused on one.
+It's OK to keep being involved in deeply technical work.
+Remember then that you are signing up for two jobs and won't do either as well as if you focused on one.

 To save yourself from burning out: get support; be good at delegation; and say "no" a lot.

-To make sure your team is not left behind: delegate some coaching and 1-1's to your lieutenants or peers, then check in with everyone frequently enough.
+To make sure your team is not left behind: delegate some coaching and 1-1's to your lieutenants or peers, then check in with everyone regularly.

 ---
 ### 64